adarshgovi/adarshgovi.github.io/README.txt

-Personal Website to showcase selected projects, using the Solid State by HTML5 UP tempate.
+Personal Website to showcase selected projects, using the Solid State template by HTML5 UP.